 Mission Statement

-The mission of the Capital Area Ground Water Conservation Commission is to provide for the efficient administration, conservation, orderly development and supplementation of groundwater resources in the parishes of East Baton Rouge, East Feliciana, Pointe Coupee, West Baton Rouge and West Feliciana.
+The mission of the Capital Area Groundwater Conservation Commission is to provide for the efficient administration, conservation, orderly development, and supplementation of groundwater resources in the parishes of Ascension, East Baton Rouge, East Feliciana, Pointe Coupee, West Baton Rouge, and West Feliciana.

-The Capital Area Ground Water Conservation Commission will develop, promote, and implement management strategies to provide for the conservation, preservation, protection, recharging and prevention of waste of the groundwater resources, over which it has jurisdictional authority, for the benefit of the people that the Capital Area District serves.
+The Capital Area Groundwater Conservation Commission will develop, promote, and implement management strategies to provide for the conservation, preservation, protection, recharging, and prevention of waste of the groundwater resources, over which it has jurisdictional authority, for the benefit of the people that the Capital Area Groundwater Conservation District serves.

 Background